 The BASIS Charter School Curriculum for grades 8–12 is widely recognized as one of the most academically advanced upper-school programs in the world.
 BASIS Charter Schools challenge students to reach the highest international benchmarks, and we hold students accountable for mastering subject material.
 The BASIS Charter School Curriculum instills in students a sense of responsibility for their own education.
 As they progress through the program, their confidence increases in conjunction with their ability to master complex tasks: our students thrive when challenged.

-BASIS Charter School graduates are distinguished individuals who have completed a rigorous, accelerated college preparatory course of study including a full year of economics in grade 8, a plethora of AP courses, and Post-AP and Capstone courses such as Number Theory, Organic Chemistry, and Post-Colonial Literature, to name a few.
+BASIS Charter School graduates are distinguished individuals who have completed a rigorous, accelerated, college-preparatory course of study including a full year of economics in grade 8, a plethora of Advanced Placement® (AP) courses, and Post-AP and Capstone courses, such as Number Theory, Organic Chemistry, and Post-Colonial Literature, to name a few.
 It is typical for our grade 10 students to enroll in AP Calculus AB, along with one or more additional AP courses, and take the corresponding AP Exam.
 On average, our students take over 11 AP Exams prior to graduation, and their performance is incorporated into the students’ grades.